Trade dispute, policy divisions hang over Trudeau trip to China

-OTTAWA Canadian Prime Minister Justin Trudeau visits Beijing this week seeking deeper ties with China but a dispute over canola exports, government divisions over China policy and the case of a detained citizen look set to limit his gains.
+OTTAWA (Reuters) - Canadian Prime Minister Justin Trudeau will visit Beijing this week seeking deeper ties with China but a trade dispute, government divisions over China policy and the case of a detained citizen could limit his gains.

-China welcomed last year's election victory by Trudeau's Liberals, recalling with fondness that his father Pierre Trudeau was prime minister when Canada formally established relations with Beijing in 1970.
+China welcomed last year's election victory by Trudeau's Liberals, recalling fondly that his father Pierre Trudeau was prime minister when Canada formally established relations with Beijing in 1970.

-But nostalgia will only go so far as the two sides discuss contentious issues.
+But nostalgia will only go so far in discussions over contentious issues after Trudeau arrives in Beijing on Tuesday at noon (1600 ET) in one of his biggest foreign policy tests so far.

-China, the world's second largest economy, is expected to try to sell Trudeau, who left for China on Monday, on a free trade treaty similar to the pacts Beijing has sealed with Australia and New Zealand.
+China, the world's second-largest economy, is expected to try to sell Trudeau, who left for China on Monday, on a free trade treaty similar to the pacts Beijing has sealed with Australia and New Zealand.

 But there is no near-term chance of agreement, a senior Canadian government official told reporters last week.